How To Select a Sump Pump

 Types of Pumps

-There are two types of primary sump pumps – pedestal pumps and submersible pumps.
+There are two types of primary sump pumps – pedestal pumps

 Consult the table below to find the pump that meets your needs.